T3 in my treatment doesn’t work for me!

 - I’m having insomnia and trouble sleeping now.

-We, as patients, have found there are very explainable and correctible reasons why T3 in our treatment, whether adding it to T4, or using T3 by itself, or the T3 in a working Natural Desiccated Thyroid (NDT) like Armour, doesn’t seem to work or causing problems, as reported by patients over the years.
+We, as patients, have found there are TWO very explainable and correctible reasons why T3 in our treatment doesn’t seem to work for us, below.

 1) Staying on too low a dose

-Summary: Being undiagnosed, or treated with T4-only like Synthroid or Levothyroxine, or undertreated with NDT, stresses the adrenals, resulting in too high cortisol, low cortisol, or mixed–all which cause problems when working to raise NDT or T3 to find our optimal dose.
-Problems include pooling (T3 going too high in the blood & not making it to the cells, or rising RT3 the inactive hormone.
+Summary: Being undiagnosed, or treated with T4-only like Synthroid or Levothyroxine, or undertreated with NDT or T3, stresses the adrenals, resulting in too high cortisol, low cortisol, or low aldosteron–all which cause problems when working to raise NDT or T3 to find our optimal dose.
+Problems include pooling (T3 going too high in the blood & not making it to the cells.
+High cortisol can cause rising RT3 the inactive hormone.
 Symptoms of a cortisol issue include, but are not limited to, insomnia, waking up often, feeling unrefreshed when getting up in the morning, anxiety, fearfulness, paranoia, shakiness, etc.

 Two important truths about cortisol testing